Exopandora/BetterChat/README.md

 ## Configuration ##
 BetterChat can be enabled and disabled while TeamSpeak is running.
 Just go to the settings menu inside TeamSpeak and navigate to Behavior.
-There you can toggle specific features, like BBCode support or Rich Embeds, or enable and disable entire addon.
+There you can toggle specific features, like BBCode support or Rich Embeds, or enable and disable the addon entirely.

 ![BetterChat Settings](images/settings.png)